magnomgp/magnomgp.github.io/_posts/2020-05-22-deleting-data-with-data-management-tool.md

 categories: [Data management]
 ---
 ### Why?
 - You have imported the zip/postal codes incorrectly.
 Now you want to delete them.
-However, you can’t delete them in mass in the form.
+However, **you can’t delete them in mass in the form**.
 - Or you want to delete data from another table that there is no Excel add-in data connector.

 ![](/images/deleting-data-with-data-management-tool/image1.webp)